dayamartinez/class-incluIT/README.md

 # class-incluIT
-Exercises resolved for each class
+Tasks and Exercises solved for Incluit-training